Laravel-Backpack/docs/3.5/crud-fields.md

             'data_source' => url("api/category"), // url to controller search function (with /{id} should return model) 'placeholder' => "Select a category", // placeholder for the select 'minimum_input_length' => 2, // minimum characters to type before querying results
-            // 'dependencies'         => [‘category’], // when a dependency changes, this select2 is reset to null
+            // 'dependencies'         => ['category’], // when a dependency changes, this select2 is reset to null
-            // ‘method'                    => ‘GET’, // optional - HTTP method to use for the AJAX call (GET, POST) ]
+            // 'method'                    => 'GET’, // optional - HTTP method to use for the AJAX call (GET, POST) ]
 ```